hongtaoh/hongtaoh.github.io/content/en/apad/_index.md

 title: A Paper A Day
 type : apad
 ---
+## 2020-11-12
+Finished Guilbeault & Centola.
+(2020)

+>...allowing smokers and nonsmokers to exchange views while aware of each other's smoking status effectively reduced bias both in their evaluation of health risks, and in their beliefs about each other's capacity to accurately interpret scientific data about the health risks of tabaco use.

+An interesting finding in this study is that interacting in social networks (which was limited to numeric estimates in the study), smokers and nonsmokers did not differ significantly in their perceptions of smokers' ability to understand health information associated with smoking.

 ## 2020-11-11
 Continue with Guilbeault & Centola.
 (2020)

-Design:
+Study design:

 1,600 people were recruited via Amazon’s Mechanical Turk.
 There are 10 independent trials in the experiment.
 Each trial involves 160 participants who were randomly assigned to the following three groups:

 1. Control group: 40 smokers / 40 non-smokers, so 80 people in each trail.

 2. Anonymous network group: 40 people (20 smokers and 20 nonsmokers) were embedded into a random social network that is decentralized and anonymous.

 3. Informative network group: 40 people (20 smokers and 20 nonsmokers) were put into a social network where they could see the usernames and the smoking status of their four network neighbors.

 Procedure:

 Participants were shown an [anti-smoking advertisment](https://journals.plos.org/plosone/article/figure?id=10.1371/journal.pone.0227813.g002) and were asked to estimate the health risk of smoking by answering this question: How many people (in millions) are predicted to die from tobacco use in developed countries, in 2030?

 Participants were incentivized by monetary reward awarded based on the accuracy of their final answer.
 Changes in answers' accuracy were measured by the difference between Round 1 and Round 3.

 - Round 1: Participants in all group provided the answer independently.

 - Round 2: Group 1 revise their estimates with independent reflection.
 Group 2 were shown the average response of their contacts and then revise their estimates.
 Group 3 were also shown the average response by their four contacts.
 They were also shown the usernames and the smoking status of their contacts.

+- Round 3: Same as in Round 2.

 Results: